boomiikas/HireBOT---Email-automation/README.md

 The project HireBOT aims to automate the process of communication between a college placement cell and multiple HR representatives from various companies.
 The system automatically sends invitation mails to companies with final-year student details categorized by department.
 It monitors email responses, segregates them into replied and unreplied, and sends appropriate follow-up or acknowledgment mails until the company provides a job description (JD).
-By integrating AI with the Model Context Protocol (MCP), HireBOT ensures intelligent mail classification, context-aware responses, and reliable automation, reducing manual workload and increasing placement outreach efficiency. after human intervention only , it has to send mail.Do these problem statement and abstract match with these folder structure or not.
+By integrating AI with the Model Context Protocol (MCP), HireBOT ensures intelligent mail classification, context-aware responses, and reliable automation, reducing manual workload and increasing placement outreach efficiency. after human intervention only , it has to send mail.

 ---